Vaccinium consanguineum

-Vaccinium consanguineum or Costa Rican blueberry is a species of Vaccinium found in the montane forests of southern Mexico, Honduras, Costa Rica, and Panama at altitudes of 2100-3100 meters AMSL.
-In Costa Rica it is found in the Talamanca mountain range and the Central Volcanic mountain range.
+Vaccinium consanguineum or Costa Rican blueberry is a Mesoamerican species of Vaccinium.

 Description

-Vaccinium consanguineum is an arborescent shrub 0.5-10m tall (on average 1-3m tall) whose very woody stems are first puberulent in appearance, and become glabrous with age.
+Vaccinium consanguineum is an arborescent shrub growing 0.5-10 m tall, usually between 1 and 3 m.
+Its very woody stems first appear puberulent and become glabrous with age.

-Leaves narrow or broadly elliptic, occasionally oblong, 1-4.6cm long and 0.5-1.2cm wide, acute basally, gradually acute at apex, serrulate to crenate-serrate marginally, glabrous.
-Puberulent along midrib below, pinnately veined; the petiole is 1.5 to 3.0 mm.
+The leaves are narrow or broadly elliptic, occasionally oblong, 1-4.6 cm long and 0.5-1.2 cm wide, acute basally, gradually acute at apex, serrulate to crenate-serrate marginally, and glabrous.
+They are puberulent along the midrib below and pinnately veined.
+The petiole is 1.5 to 3 mm long.

-Its inflorescence is a raceme, with several flowers; the rachis is 1 to 4 cm; the pedicel is 1 to 2 mm long, it is articulated with the calyx; the flowers have the hypanthium of 1.0 to 1.6 mm, glabrous, with lobes of 0.8 to 1.5 mm, apically ciliate or glabrous; the corolla is cylindrical and from 5.0 to 7.5 mm, glabrous on the outside and white with pink or reddish tints sometimes; thecae with two apical spurs; the tubules 1.2 to 1.8 mm.
-The fruit it produces is edible, and is characterized by being spherical in shame, 5 to 6 mm in diameter, glabrous, reddish to purple-black when ripe.
+Blooming between August and April, the inflorescence is a raceme with several flowers.
+The rachis is 1 to 4 cm long, while the pedicel is 1 to 2 mm and articulated with the calyx.
+The hypanthium is 1 to 1.6 mm, glabrous, with lobes of 0.8 to 1.5 mm, and apically ciliate or glabrous.
+The corolla is cylindrical and 5 to 7.5 mm, glabrous on the outside and white, sometimes with pink or reddish tints.
+The thecae has two apical spurs, the tubules 1.2 to 1.8 mm.

+The fruit is spherical, 5 to 6 mm in diameter, glabrous, and reddish to purple-black when ripe.
 It contains numerous small seeds and a small amount of pulp.
-Cytology is 2n = 48.

-Cultivation
+The cytology is 2n = 48.
+The plant reproduces from its rhizome, which is used as a dispersal method in nature, similarly to species of the Rubus genus.

+Similar species

+The fruit can be confused with that of the very similar looking Pernettya coriacea, which possesses a toxic compound tentatively named pernettine.

+Distribution and habitat

+The species is found in the montane forests of southern Mexico, Honduras, Costa Rica, and Panama at altitudes of 2100-3100 m above mean sea level.
+In Costa Rica, it is found in the Talamanca mountain range and the Central Volcanic mountain range.

 The plant takes advantage of disturbed areas and edges of the oak forest or páramo for its development, where it is common to find it.
-Its flowering coincides with the wet season, and its fruiting with the beginning of the dry season, therefore it is common to find its fruits in December and February, even until April, when its flowering ends.
+As its flowering coincides with the wet season and its fruiting with the beginning of the dry season, the fruits can commonly be found in December and February and even until April.

-It reproduces easily from its rhizome, which is used as a dispersal method in nature, similarly to species of the Rubus genus.

-Usage
+Uses

-The fruit can be consumed directly, or used for the manufacture of juice and jelly, which acquires a consistency very similar to that produced with blackberry fruits, but which does not differ in flavor from the jelly produced with other more common species of the genus Vaccinium.
+Although it can be confused with a toxic species, the fruit can be consumed directly.
+It is also used for the manufacture of juice and jelly, resembling the flavor of those produced with other more common Vaccinium species while acquiring consistencies very similar to those produced with blackberries.

-Risks

-The fruit of V. consanguineum can be confused with the fruit of a very similar looking species Pernettya coriacea, which possesses a toxic compound tentatively named pernettine.